Maria Rita Parsi

-Maria Rita Parsi (born 5 August 1947) is an Italian psychotherapist, writer and television commentator.
+Maria Rita Parsi (5 August 1947 – 2 February 2026) was an Italian psychotherapist, writer and television commentator.

-Biography
+Life and career

-Parsi was born in Rome.
+Parsi was born in Rome on 5 August 1947.
 She worked as teacher, educational psychologist and psychotherapist, and founded and directed SIPA (Italian School of Psychoanimation), a humanistic research institute.

 In 1992, Parsi created the non-profit association "Fondazione Movimento Bambino", which works for legal and social protection of minors, against abuse and mistreatment, and to assist the cultural growth of children, parents, teachers, social-health and communication workers.

-She participated in numerous television programs as an expert in her disciplines and collaborated as a columnist for many national newspapers and periodicals and wrote, among others, for Il Messaggero, Il Resto del Carlino, Il Giorno, La Nazione.
+She participated in numerous television programs as an expert in her disciplines and collaborated as a columnist for many national newspapers and periodicals and wrote, among others, for Il Messaggero, Il Resto del Carlino, Il Giorno, and La Nazione.

-Since 1995, she has been registered as a freelance journalist with the Order of Journalists of Lazio.
+From 1995, she was registered as a freelance journalist with the Order of Journalists of Lazio.

+Parsi died in February 2026, at the age of 78.